tidypy/PGNtoEPDchess/README.md

 # PGN to EPD GUI

-This is a cross-platform (Windows, Linux) desktop application for converting large PGN chess database files to EPD format.
-It features a modern Svelte frontend and a powerful Python backend, wrapped in a Tauri container.
+This is a cross-platform desktop application for converting large PGN chess database files to EPD format.
+It features a modern Svelte frontend and a powerful Python backend, wrapped in a Tauri container for Windows and Linux.

 The application is designed to handle long-running, CPU-intensive processing without freezing the UI, providing real-time progress updates and full user control (pause, resume, stop).